 SquaredUp for Azure lets you create a bunch of different useful dashboards, very easily, and from a single console.
-SquaredUp for Azure also provides you some features that triumph over the native options available.
+SquaredUp’s dashboarding tool also offers some cool features that triumph over the native options in the Azure Portal.
 But hey, don’t just take my word for it.
 Let me show you what I mean. 😊

 We’ll start by creating a few simple dashboards – first in Azure Monitor, then in SquaredUp for Azure.
-Then we will compare our overall experience in terms of ease of creation, time spent, data visualization options, shareability, etc. I’ll start with a dashboard for Virtual Machines (VMs) in this blog post, and move on to apps and cost in the next two.
+Then we will compare our overall experience in terms of ease of creation, time spent, data visualization options, shareability, etc. I’ll start with a dashboard for Virtual Machines in this article, and move on to Application Insights in Part 2 and Cost Management in Part 3.
 Sound fun?

 Let’s get into it!